boli32/QuestTracker/README.md

 Quest Tracker is a comprehensive tool for managing quests, rumors, and events in a tabletop RPG setting.
 It integrates seamlessly with Roll20 to provide detailed tracking and visualization of game elements, making it ideal for GMs and players who want to streamline their campaigns.

----

-[Insert image of the quest tracker interface here]

 ## Features